suborbital/docs/website/docs/quickstart.md

 ## Meet the editor

-The SE2 plugin editor uses [SE2's APIs](./how-to/using-api.md) to provide a low-friction environment for your users to write, build, test, and deploy plugins to your SE2 an instance in a single place.
+The SE2 extension editor uses [SE2's APIs](./how-to/using-api.md) to provide a low-friction environment for your users to write, build, test, and deploy extensions to your SE2 an instance in a single place.
 Alternatively, the [Builder API](https://suborbital-compute.readme.io/reference/api-reference) can be used programmatically, if that better suits your use case.

 ### Obtain an editor token